mrwormhole/mrwormhole.github.io/content/posts/sql-turing-completeness.md

 );
 ```

-Before we go any further, I will add procedures for machine and transition rules so that in a capsulated procedure(program) which will contain different transition rules for 1 machine, we can use them easily.
-Machine is always singleton which needs to be cleaned everytime it is set, Transition rules need to be only cleaned in a capsulated procedure(program).
+Before we go any further, I will add procedures for machine and transition rules so that in a capsulated procedure (program) which will contain different transition rules for 1 machine, we can use them easily.
+Machine is always a singleton which needs to be cleaned everytime it is set, Transition rules need to be only cleaned in a capsulated procedure (program).

 ```sql
 -- initialize_machine initializes the Turing machine for a specific program